Skip to main content

 Database Migration Workflow

 Liquibase manages schema changes in the application server.
-Follow this workflow to keep the database, ERD docs, and generated SQLAlchemy models in sync.
+Follow this workflow to keep the database and ERD docs in sync.

 Quick start